Our hearts go out to this driver and his family. It’s an accident that could happen to anyone who speeds without realizing the risks.

 In situations like that, it’s best to get an attorney because you’ll need to file a claim with someone else’s insurance company.
 The attorney will help you prove the other party caused your accident.
 That way you don’t have to cover the costs, and your insurance rates don’t have to skyrocket.

+A Darrel Castle & Associates car accident lawyer Memphis, TN motorists recommend can help auto accident victims that have been injured due to other’s negligence.
 Contact me today online or at 901-327-1212 if you’ve been injured in an accident that wasn’t your fault.
 I’m happy to discuss your situation, free of charge.